mknysiak/Postgres/README.md

 </p>

-Table of the most optimal skills for data analyst sorted by salary.
+*Table of the most optimal skills for data analyst sorted by salary*

 This dataset highlights skills that offer competitive salaries despite moderate demand.
 Technologies like Kafka, PyTorch, and Perl stand out with average salaries above $120K, even though their demand counts are relatively low.
 Tools such as Airflow, Spark, and GCP show a healthier balance between demand and pay, making them strategic choices for analysts aiming to maximize both marketability and compensation.